alpha-unito/federated-learning/README.md

+# Federated Learning: an empirical analysis of convergence rates in different learning regimes

+Author: Lorenzo Mancuso

+Supervisors: Prof. Roberto Esposito, Prof. Marco Aldinucci

+University of Turin, Computer Science Department

+July 2020

 # Horizontal Federated Learning

-This is a thesis project for the master's degree in computer science.

 Federated learning distributes the machine learning process over to the edge.
 It enables mobile phones to collaboratively learn a shared model using the training data on the device and keeping the data on device.
 It decouples the need for doing machine learning with the need to store the data in the cloud.
 Functionally, a mobile device that is a part of a FL computing architecture, downloads a model that is meant for running on mobile devices.
 It then runs the model locally on the phone and improves it by learning from data stored there.
 Subsequently, it summarizes the changes as a small update, typically containing the model parameters and corresponding weights.
 The update to the model is then sent to the cloud or central server using encrypted communication, for example, homomorphic encryption (HE).
 This update is then averaged with other user updates to improve the shared model.
 Most importantly, all the training data remains on user’s device, and no individual updates are identifiably stored in the cloud.